Did I ever tell you folks that I was a teacher?

 So, today I want to share a few tips for back to school shopping that will hopefully reduce the expense and financial burden on your family as we approach a fresh and brand new school year.

-Money saving tips for scoring awesome back to school clothes
+save money on back to school shopping: scoring awesome back to school clothes

 Consignment shop barter deal